Jopacorrea/Jopacorrea/README.md

 From Brazil 🇧🇷, living and studying in Canada 🇨🇦

-I work as _Digital Marketing Manager_ and as an _Educator at Lululemon_
+I work as _Digital Engagement Community Support_ at lululemon

-And now chasing for a new career path
+And now chasing for a new career path 👨🏻‍💻

-I'm currently Learning Front-End Engineer at Codecademy.com 👨🏻‍💻

 <div display="inline_block>
   <a href="https://github.com/jopacorrea">